pseudoyim/conda_build_dojo/README.md

     ```
     dojo start <LESSON NAME>
     ```
-10. As you complete lessons in `dojo`, save your progress by committing and pushing to your `origin` repo.
+10. As you complete lessons in `dojo`, save your progress by committing and pushing to your personal `origin` repo.
+(Do this from your host machine - *not* from the Docker container).
     ```
     git push origin main
     ```